 Biosimilars & Biologics

 The key facts about biosimilars and biologics in Chile.
-Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for USD 99.
+Prepared in association with Carey, a leading global law firm, this is an extract from The Pharma Legal Handbook: Chile, available to purchase here for GBP 99.

 1. Are biosimilar medicines considered the same as generic medicines in your country?

 No. According to Technical Guideline No. 170, issued by the Ministry of Health on August 21, 2014 and approved by decree No. 945 of 2014 -and its amendments-, which contain the regulations for the sanitary registration of biosimilars (“T.G.
 No. 170”), a biosimilar is defined as a biotechnological medicine that has proven to be comparable in quality, safety and efficacy to the reference biotechnology product, based on its exhaustive characterization by means of comparability studies under equal conditions, consisting of comparative quality studies and comparative non-clinical and clinical studies.